Jessica Jaiswal, Ph.D., MPH

 The University of Alabama at Birmingham’s Minority Health & Health Equity Research Center has studied health disparities and equity for over 20 years.
 The need for this research is particularly evident in Alabama and the Deep South region.

-To cultivate institutional excellence that is also inclusive, longtime partners—UAB and Tuskegee University—applied for and received funding from the National Institutes of Health Common Fund to establish a cohort of scientists.
+To encourage health disparities research, longtime partners—UAB and Tuskegee University—applied for and received funding from the National Institutes of Health Common Fund to establish a cohort of scientists.
 Throughout 2023, the Benjamin-Carver FIRST program actively recruited faculty and welcomed them into their peer cluster community.

 This series spotlights the Benjamin-Carver Scientists, sharing their educational backgrounds and plans for future research.